 A uniform variable is a piece of GPU memory for storing a small piece of information, which can be directly set by the host program.
 Unlike buffers, both vertex shaders and fragment shaders have access to uniform variables.
 Both shaders would see the same value when referencing the same uniform variable, and this is why it is called "uniform."
 Moreover, the shaders cannot change the value themsevles, so this value would remain constant until the host program rewrites the variable.
 As a result, uniform variables can serve as "global" variables for GLSL programs.

 In this chapter, we will how to declare and manipulate uniform variables with both GLSL and Javascript.
 We start with a simple program where uniform variables are used to communicate user inputs to GLSL programs.
 We will then see how to manipulate uniform variables so that they change with time, and this would allow use to create simple animations.
-Lastly, we will study uniform variables that have array types, which would allow us to transfer a larger chunk of data to GLSL programs.
+We will then study uniform variables that have struct

 Program 1's source code is available in the chapter-12/program-01 directory of the code repository.
 Its screenshots are shown in Figure 12.1.